How Much Does It Cost to Repair Car Suspension?

 Technically, you don’t need to replace your suspension.
 You can continue to drive as your suspension gets worse.

 However, your suspension problem will never disappear on its own, nor will it get better.
-If you plan to continue driving your car for the foreseeable future, then you should repair your suspension.
+If you plan to continue driving your car for the foreseeable future, you should repair your suspension.

 Remember: suspension problems affect other areas of your vehicle.
 Suspension issues alter the wear on your tires, for example, and distribute wear unevenly across your vehicle.
 If you neglect one part of your vehicle, then it can lead to damage to other components.